euphorie/osha.oiradoc/manuals/editor2.rst

     This function will only allow you to upload images with a 'gif', 'jpeg' or 'png' extension.
 Any other files will first have to be placed onto a website and can be linked to from the text.

+**Additional Content**

+    If you have additional content (files such as PDF, Word or Excel documents) that can help explain a risk situation, you can add up to four such documents here.
+In the OiRA application, the user will see a link to each of the uploaded files that allows them to download them.
+If you provide a caption for a file, this will be displayed to the user, otherwise the file-name will be shown.

 Once you are done, click on *Save* (at the bottom of the page).